department-of-veterans-affairs/vets-website/content/pages/housing-assistance/home-loans/eligibility.md

 ---
 layout: page-breadcrumbs.html
+template: detail-page
 title: Eligibility
 concurrence:
-template: 1-topic-landing
+order: 2
 relatedlinks:
+  - heading: VA-Backed Loans
+    links:
     - url: /housing-assistance/home-loans/va-backed-loans/purchase-loan/
       title: Purchase Loan
       description: Looking to buy a home?
 Find out if you can get a VA-backed purchase loan and get better terms than with a private lender loan.
     - url: /housing-assistance/home-loans/va-backed-loans/nadl/
       title: Native American Direct Loan (NADL) Program
       description: Are you a Native American Veteran or a Veteran married to a Native American?
 Find out if you can get a loan through our NADL program to buy, build, or improve a home on Federal Trust Land.
     - url: /housing-assistance/home-loans/va-backed-loans/irrrl/
       title: Interest Rate Reduction Refinance Loan (IRRRL)
       description: Have an existing VA home loan?
 Find out if you can get a VA-backed IRRRL to help reduce your monthly payments or make them more stable.
     - url: /housing-assistance/home-loans/va-backed-loans/cash-out-refinance/
       title: Cash-Out Refinance Loan
       description: Want to take cash out of your home equity to pay off debt, pay for school, or take care of other needs?
 Find out if you can get a VA-backed cash-out refinance loan.
 ---

 <div class="va-introtext">